kjejac/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform destroy

+This will destroy resources.

+Auto approve flag can be used here to skip the 'yes' prompt eg. `terraform destroy --auto-approve`.

 #### Terraform Output